vkalenic/Portable-VirtualBox/README.md

 Right click **Portable-VirtualBox.au3** -> Compile with options -> Compile Script.
 That's it!

-Or see here for information on how to build from source: [BUILDING](BUILDING.md).
+Or see original instruction for information on how to build from source: [BUILDING](BUILDING.md).